Rikipratama/Rikipratama/README.md

 - 👋 Hi, I’m @Rikipratama
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Analyst
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Data Analyst
 - 💞️ I’m looking to collaborate on Project of Data Sicence and Data Analyst
-- 📫 How to reach me rdpratama120499@gmail.com
+- 📫 How to reach me rikidianpratama3@gmail.com

 <!---
 Rikipratama/Rikipratama is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.